-Of course every landowner has big dreams of having a green lawn that they can look out at every single day.
+Of course, every landowner has big dreams of having a green lawn that they can look out at every single day.
 However, in order to achieve this look, it is crucial to learn exactly what kinds of plant life grow best in your area.
-With a bit of research, you will end up with a beautiful lawn that perfectly meets your specific climate.
+With a bit of research, you will end up with a beautiful lawn type that perfectly meets your specific climate.
 Find out how to choose a lawn type for your environment below:

-- Whatever type of lawn you choose will have to thrive in your everyday weather, so consider what the climate is like where you live.
+Whatever type of lawn you choose will have to thrive in your everyday weather, so consider what the climate is like where you live.
 Remember, you have to factor in how cold your winters are and how hot your summers.
 For the most part, though, grasses come in both warm and cool weather varieties.

-- To get a better idea of what kind of lawn will grow best in your location, talk with a lawn care specialist that is knowledgeable about your area.
-Naturally this conversation can’t be one-sided, so you must come equipped to this meeting with specific information on your yard.
+To get a better idea of what kind of lawn will grow best in your location, talk with a lawn care specialist that is knowledgeable about your area.
+Naturally, this conversation can’t be one-sided, so you must come equipped to this meeting with specific information on your yard.

-Step Three: Analyze how each kind of grass will grow when planted in your yard.
+Step Three: Analyze how each kind of grass will grow when planted in your yard

-- This step, which is based on professional opinion, will show you exactly what sort of grass seed you need to purchase.
-Overall, bluegrass and fescue are hardy grasses that grow best in low temperature locations.
-Then, there is Bermuda and St. Augustine which are grass varieties that are less hardy in winter temperatures, but grow great in warmer climates.
+This step, which is based on professional opinion, will show you exactly what sort of grass seed you need to purchase.
+Overall, bluegrass and fescue are hardy grasses that grow best in low-temperature locations.
+Then, there is Bermuda and St. Augustine which are grass varieties that are less hardy in winter temperatures but grow great in warmer climates.
 For those that live in an area where residents are discouraged from watering, buffalo grass is a great option as it requires very little water to survive.